 The best part?
 It's an eggless coffee mousse, contains no gelatine and it's a breeze to whip up, with just 5-10 minutes of prep time, followed by a short hour in the fridge.

-After its time in the fridge, it gets briefly whipped into a heavenly mocha-chocca cloud that's ready to enjoy then and there.
+After its stint in the fridge, give it a brief whipping, transforming it into a heavenly mocha-chocca cloud ready to be enjoyed right then and there.

 This easy coffee mousse recipe is for four medium portions, but if you're feeling brave, you can split this into two large portions.